HB 1299 - AS AMENDED BY THE HOUSE

 I. This chapter shall be known as the "Law Against Discrimination."
 It shall be deemed an exercise of the police power of the state for the protection of the public welfare, health and peace of the people of this state, and in fulfillment of the provisions of the constitution of this state concerning civil rights.
 The general court hereby finds and declares that practices of discrimination against any of its inhabitants because of age, sex, gender identity, race, creed, color, marital status, familial status, physical or mental disability or national origin are a matter of state concern, that such discrimination not only threatens the rights and proper privileges of its inhabitants but menaces the institutions and foundation of a free democratic state and threatens the peace, order, health, safety and general welfare of the state and its inhabitants.
 A state agency is hereby created with power to eliminate and prevent discrimination in employment, in places of public accommodation and in housing accommodations because of age, sex, gender identity, race, creed, color, marital status, familial status, physical or mental disability or national origin as herein provided; and the commission established hereunder is hereby given general jurisdiction and power for such purposes.
 In addition, the agencies and councils so created shall exercise their authority to assure that no person be discriminated against on account of sexual orientation.

-2 New Section; Classification by Biological Sex Permitted.
-Amend RSA 354 by inserting after section 25 the following new section:
+2 New Sections; Law Against Discrimination; Classification of Persons Based Upon Biological Sex.
+Amend RSA 354-A by adding after section 25 the following new sections:

-II.
-"Multi-user facility" shall mean the design, operation, or use of a bathroom, restroom, or locker room that is accessible to multiple individuals for use at the same time, even if such facility has individual urinals, stalls, or similar apparatuses.
+I. In the construction, maintenance, operation, and use of lavatory facilities or locker rooms designed for usage by multiple persons at the same time, even if such facilities have individual urinals, stalls, or similar apparatus.

 3 Effective Date.
 This at shall take effect 60 days after its passage.